asimihsan/tls-psk/README.md

 ## Using Openssl to test PSK mode

 With all the debug logging you get a good view into how TLS PSK mode works.
+Also once you start playing around with the TLS PSK proxy, using these commands is a way of verifying the proxy works.

 Configure server: